zyhgis/FAPARValidation/README.md

-We present the analyse code for FAPAR product valdation.
-Please feel free to contact with zyhui@szu.edu.cn if you have any question
+Here is the analysis code for FAPAR product validation.
+Please feel free to contact zyhui@szu.edu.cn if you have any questions.